-The Government has decided to provide a free contraception service for women and people aged 17 to 25 years inclusive.
-This new service which will have both a General Practitioner (GP) service component and a Community Pharmacy counselling, advice and dispensing component is being introduced pursuant to Section 67E of the Health Act, 1970 (as amended).
+Free contraception service is available for people aged 17 to 30 years inclusive.
+This service has both a Practitioner (GP) service component and a Community Pharmacy counselling, advice and dispensing component is pursuant to Section 67E of the Health Act, 1970 (as amended).

 - The cost of necessary consultations with GPs and other doctors to discuss suitable contraceptive options for individual patients and to enable issuing of prescriptions for same;

 - The cost of dispensing of contraceptive prescriptions by Community Pharmacists